{\Phi}eat: Physically Grounded Material Feature Representation: Related Work

-\textbf{\methodName} \textit{physically grounds} these features by using data from the same material under varying lighting and geometry.
-This shift redefines the notion of \textit{similarity} during pretraining, preserving the learned global context while aligning it to physically meaningful cues.
+\textbf{\methodName} \textit{physically grounds} these representations by leveraging observations of the same material under varying lighting and geometry.
+This weak supervision redefines the notion of \textit{similarity} during pretraining, aligning representations with meaningful physical appearance cues.